Biography of Dr. Richard Cash

-Richard later obtained a master’s degree in curriculum and instruction from the University of St. Thomas, in St. Paul, Minnesota.
-He became a curriculum specialist and developed training modules, curriculum formats, and differentiated learning archetypes that assisted teachers in creating higher-level experiences to meet the needs of all children.
-Later, he returned to St. Thomas and received a doctoral degree in educational leadership.
+Pursuing further academic achievement, Richard earned a master’s degree in curriculum and instruction from the University of St. Thomas in St. Paul, Minnesota.
+He transitioned into the role of curriculum specialist, where he developed training modules, curriculum formats, and differentiated learning archetypes.
+These resources empowered teachers to deliver higher-level, enriched experiences tailored to the diverse needs of all students.
+Later, Richard returned to St. Thomas to complete a doctoral degree in educational leadership, further deepening his expertise in school improvement and instructional innovation.

-Dr. Cash has served as the Administrator of Gifted Programs in Rochester, Minnesota, and the Director of Gifted Programs for the Bloomington Public Schools in Minnesota.
-In Bloomington, he realigned the gifted programs to service more students during a budget deficit and incorporated differentiated instruction into the total school curriculum.
-During his tenure with the Bloomington Public Schools, he created a school-within-a-school program for highly/profoundly gifted students, grades 2 – 10.
+Dr. Cash went on to serve as the Administrator of Gifted Programs in Rochester, Minnesota, and later as the Director of Gifted Programs for Bloomington Public Schools.
+His tenure in Bloomington was marked by significant accomplishments: he realigned gifted programs to reach more students despite budget constraints and successfully integrated differentiated instruction throughout the curriculum.
+Among his hallmark achievements was the creation of a school-within-a-school program for highly and profoundly gifted students, spanning grades 2 to 10.

 • Advancing Differentiation: Thinking and Learning for the 21st Century

-• Differentiation for Gifted Leaners: Going Beyond the Basics (with Dr. Diane Heacox), and
+• Differentiation for Gifted Learners: Going Beyond the Basics (co-authored with Dr. Diane Heacox)

 • Self-Regulation in the Classroom: Helping Students Learn How to Learn